damoyelang1992/My_Esp8266/README.md

 **Features:**
  * Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).
  * Support multiple connection (to multiple hosts).
  * Support SSL connection (max 1024 bit key size)
  * Easy to setup and use
+ * 以下是我修改的部分：
+ * wifi自动连接
+ * mqtt自动连接
+ * 支持SmartConfig，第一次使用会向串口发送两次“LIG:20”/"LIG:0",然后开始SmartConfig配置
+ * wifi断开之后每10秒重试连接一次，连接十次之后开启SmartConfig，等待手机连接
+ * 使用环境：windows+eclipse

+**编译环境搭建:**

+Instructions for installing and configuring the Unofficial Development Kit for Espressif ESP8266:

+ 1. To [download the Windows](http://programs74.ru/get.php?file=EspressifESP8266DevKit) (98Mb) and install my Unofficial Development Kit for Espressif ESP8266.
+ 2. [Download](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and install the Java Runtime x86 (jre-7u72-windows-i586.exe)
+ 3. [Download](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/SR1/eclipse-cpp-luna-SR1-win32.zip) and install Eclipse Luna x86 to develop in C ++ (eclipse-cpp-luna-SR1-win32.zip).
+Unpack the archive to the root of drive C.
+ 4. [Download](http://sourceforge.net/projects/mingw/files/Installer/) and install MinGW.
+Run mingw-get-setup.exe, the installation process to select without GUI, ie uncheck "... also install support for the graphical user interface".
+ 5. [Download](http://programs74.ru/get.php?file=EspressifESP8266DevKitAddon) the (84Mb) my scripts to automate the installation of additional modules for MinGW.
+ 6. Run from my file install-mingw-package.bat.
+He will establish the basic modules for MinGW, installation should proceed without error.
+ 7. Start the Eclipse Luna from the directory c:\eclipse\eclipse.exe
+ 8. In Eclipse, select File -> Import -> General -> Existing Project into Workspace, in the line Select root directory, select the directory C:\Espressif\examples and import work projects.
+ 9. Further, the right to select the Make Target project, such as hello-world and run the target All the assembly, while in the console window should display the progress of the build.
+To select the target firmware flash.

 **Compile:**